aboutcode-org/scancode-toolkit/docs/source/cli-reference/scan-options-pre.rst

         scancode --ignore "*.java" samples samples.json

-    Here, Scancode ignores files ending with `.java`, and continues with other files as usual.
+    Here, ScanCode ignores files ending with `.java`, and continues with other files as usual.

     More information on :ref:`glob_pattern_matching`.